feldominguez/Twitch.tv-status-watch/README.md

+## Twitch TV Stream Status App
-Responsive Twitch TV Channel Watcher App built with the Twitch API.
+Responsive Twitch TV App built with the Twitch API.
 This is a project inspired by the FCC sample project.

 * HTML
 * CSS